This site requires a more recent version of Adobe Flash Player to function properly.

 Escalating Mobile Data Traffic Driving Router and Switch Sales

-A study released by Cisco in early 2013 estimated that global mobile data traffic grew by 70% in 2012 and had at least doubled each year over the previous four years.
-Going forward, it expects to see the figure grow 13-fold between 2012 and 2017.
-Most of that rapid growth will be fueled by the burgeoning demand for video, which is expected to account for almost two-thirds of all mobile traffic by 2017.
+A study released by Cisco (Juniper's primary competitor) in early 2016 estimated that global mobile data traffic grew 74% in 2015, with 4G traffic exceeding 3G traffic for the first time.
+Going forward, Cisco expects to see the figure grow 7-fold by 2020 to 30.6 exabytes per month.
+Most of that rapid growth will be fueled by the burgeoning demand for video, which is expected to account for more than 75% of all mobile traffic by 2020.

 Growing penetration of mobile devices such as smartphones and tablets is driving the demand for mobile data through the roof, causing wireless service providers to look for cost-effective ways to upgrade their networks in order to support and monetize the growing traffic.
 Cisco, which has a dominant position in the networking market, is positioned well with its strong customer relationships to benefit from the growing demand for network equipment in the long run.